 Once the organosheet has reached the desired temperature, it is transferred to the press and formed into the shape of the mould.
 During this stage, the temperature of the laminate very much depends on the temperature at which the tooling is set.
-From the point of view of minimising cycle times, the ideal situation is to fix the tool at a constant temperature, somewhere between the Tg and Tm of the polymer matrix.
+From the point of view of minimising cycle times, the ideal situation is to fix the tool at a constant temperature, somewhere between the glass transition temperature (Tg) and melting temperature (Tm) of the polymer matrix.
 In theory, this allows the matrix polymer to flow when pressure is applied, but also allows the part to be removed “hot” and left to cool through free surface convection.
 For some materials and/or more complex parts, however, having the tool temperature set below Tm does not permit sufficient flow of the polymer matrix, resulting in poorly formed features, defects and voids.
 In these instances, it is necessary to increase tooling temperature in order to reduce matrix viscosity, and thereby improve flowability.
 The drawback of this is that the part must then be allowed to cool before being removed from the tool.
 Cycling the tool temperature in this way can lead to significant increases in cycle time.

 In contrast to metals, which are shaped through plastic deformation – a process which is well understood and can be easily characterised and modelled – the shaping of continuous fibre reinforced composites is more complex, driven mainly by two mechanisms:

 Inter-ply shear refers to the movement of individual plies relative to each other within a laminate.
 It is the main deformation mechanism which allows the formation of bends or single curved shapes.
 If the layers cannot slide over each other, buckling defects can occur.
-The extent to which inter-ply shear occurs depends upon a number of factors, the first of which being the viscosity of the matrix polymer during the forming process; where lower resin viscosities result in reduced resistance to inter-ply shear.
+The extent to which inter-ply shear occurs depends upon a number of factors, the first of which being the viscosity of the matrix polymer during the forming process, where lower resin viscosities result in reduced resistance to inter-ply shear.
 Therefore, to avoid fibre buckling defects, one could look to increase the tool temperature and/or the organosheet temperature.
 However, if increasing these set temperatures is not an option (for example because it would lead to excess sagging or unacceptable cycle times), the alternative option is to minimise any temperature decreases which occur during the process, for example by reducing the transfer time between pre-heating and forming operations or by increasing processing speed.
-This last option, however, comes with a “but”….if we increase processing speed, we also increase the applied shear rate…and if we increase the applied shear rate, we also increase the shear stress required in order to allow plies to move over each other (due to the viscoelastic behaviour of thermoplastic composites).
+This last option, however, comes with a “but”… if we increase processing speed, we also increase the applied shear rate … and if we increase the applied shear rate, we also increase the shear stress required in order to allow plies to move over each other (due to the viscoelastic behaviour of thermoplastic composites).
 The result can be more buckling, rather than less!

 Finally – although to a lesser extent than resin temperature and shear rate – fibre orientation can also influence the ease with which neighbouring plies can slip over each other.
 At interfaces where adjacent plies have the same fibre orientation, fibres may “migrate” from one side of the interface to the other, thereby increasing the resistance to inter-ply slippage.

 This deformation mechanism is perhaps one of the most important aspects when designing press forming processes for complex shaped parts.
-The extent at which fibres can rotate in a fabric layer is limited and when fibres can’t rotate any further, they wrinkle… and wrinkling is one of the most commonly reported defects when forming composite parts into 3-dimensional shapes.
+The extent at which fibres can rotate in a fabric layer is limited and when fibres can’t rotate any further, they wrinkle … and wrinkling is one of the most commonly reported defects when forming composite parts into 3-dimensional shapes.

 A number of different factors can lead to wrinkling: